klojang4j/klojang-check/README.md

 ### Validating Argument Properties

-With <i>Klojang Check</i> you can test not just arguments, but also argument properties.
+With _Klojang Check_ you can test not just arguments, but also argument properties.
 To do this, provide
 a [Function](https://download.java.net/java/early_access/panama/docs/api/java.base/java/util/function/Function.html)
 that extracts the value to be tested from the argument.